-Texas Sales and Use Tax Exemption Certification

-This certificate does not require a number to be valid.
+Texas Sales and Use Tax Exemption Certification This certificate does not require a number to be valid.

-Address (Street & number, P.O.
-Box or Route number) Phone (Area o code and number)

-6100 Main St 713-348-0000 0000

-City, State, ZIP code

-Houston, TX 77005 35-53-15= = 1):

-my - A 707, W 2.761 AND TO A TOWN

-I, the purchaser named above, claim an exemption fro items described below or on the attached order or invo or the purchase of taxable

-Seller: Seller:

-Street address: City, State, ZIP code:

-Description of items to be purchased or on the attached or der or invoice:

-1

-·-

-27.00071

-Purchaser claims this exemption for the following reason: William Marsh Rice University (or "Rice") is a Section 501(or use tax for purchases related to Rice's exempt purpose. c)(3) tax exempt organization and is exen npt from Texas sales and

-I understand that I will be liable for payment of all state and the provisions of the Tax Code and/or all applicable law.
-I understand that it is a criminal offense to give an exemption ce will be used in a manner other than that expressed in this certific from a Class C misdemeanor to a felony of the second degree. rtificate to the seller for taxable items that I k cate, and depending on the amount of tax e know, at the time of purchase,
+Name of purchaser, firm or agency 200.
+00.00 Chiefe William Marsh Rice University Address (Street & number, P.O.
+Box or Route number) P hone (Area code and number) 6100 Main St 713-348-0000 City, State, ZIP code Houston, TX 77005 8 ww I, the purchaser named above, claim an exemption fro m navment of sales and use taxes (for the nurchase of taxable items described below or on the attached order or invo ( Seller: .0 Street address: City, State, ZIP co de: 3 Description of items to be purchased or on the attached or der or invoice: 515.1 28 550 55 · · · · · · · · · · · · · · · · · · · - 1-1-1/11 Durchager claims this examption for the following reasons Purchaser claims this exemption for the following reason: William Marsh Rice University (or "Rice") is a Section 501(o c)(3) tax exempt organization ar id is exempt from Texas sales and use tax for purchases related to Rice's exempt purpose. ···· · 4 I understand that I will be liable for payment of all state and local sales or use taxes which n hay become due for failure to comply with the provisions of the Tax Code and/or all applicable law. lunderstand that it is a criminal offense to give an exemption ce rtificate to the seller for taxable ite msthat I know at the time of nurchase will be used in a manner other than that expressed in this certific • from a Class C misdemeanor to a felony of the second deg Purchaser Title Date sign here) Associate VP and University Controller NOTE: This certificate cannot be issued for or the purchase, lease, or renta l of a motor vehicle.

-sign here Title Associate VP and University Controlle Date

-\mathcal{O}

-NOTE: This certificate cannot be issued for or the nurchase lease or rental of a mo tor vehicle

 THIS CERTIFICATE DOES NOT REQUIRE A NUMBER TO BE VALID.

-Sales and Use Tax "Exemption Numbers" or "Tax Exempt" Numbers do not exist.

-This certificate should be furnished to the supplier.
+Sales and Use Tax "Exemption Numbers" of or "Tax Exempt" Numbers do no ot exist. · This certificate shou lld be furnished to the sup plier.

 Do not send the completed certificate to the Comptroller of Public Accounts.